OpenEvalProject/evals/manuscripts/elife-89444/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/89444/elife-89444-fig7-v1.jpg)

-**Figure 7.:** (A) Representative TEM images of tannic acid/uranyl acetate-stained retinas of Prph2 and compound C150S/C150SPrph2/C150S/C150SRom1 mice analyzed at P30.
+**Figure 7.:** (A) Representative TEM images of tannic acid/uranyl acetate-stained retinas of Prph2C150S/C150S and compound Prph2C150S/C150S/Rom1-/- mice analyzed at P30.
 Photoreceptor outer segments of each mouse have severely perturbed outer segment structure.
 Yet, disc enclosure is not completely prevented as there are both darkly-stained, ‘open’ discs (yellow arrows) and lightly-stained, ‘enclosed’ discs (yellow arrowheads) in each genotype.
 The boxed region of each image depicts an area in which disc stacking appears relatively normal and permits the analysis of disc rim structure.
-Scale bar: 1 µm. (-/-B) Higher magnification images of the regions in which disc stacking appears normal in both Prph2 and C150S/C150SPrph2/C150S/C150SRom1 mice.
+Scale bar: 1 µm.
+(B) Higher magnification images of the regions in which disc stacking appears normal in both Prph2C150S/C150S and Prph2C150S/C150S/Rom1-/- mice.
 Disc rims are formed in each genotype.
-Scale bar: 0.1 µm.-/-
+Scale bar: 0.1 µm.

 In addition, staining with tannic acid/uranyl acetate revealed that the outer segments of Prph2C150S/C150S/Rom1-/- mice contained both open (yellow arrows, Figure 7A) and enclosed discs (yellow arrowheads, Figure 7A).
 This indicates that disulfide bonds among PRPH2 and ROM1 molecules are also dispensable for disc enclosure.